USDA chief, Sonny Perdue, is rolling back back nutrition standards for school lunches.

 I spend $17 on gambling.
 I set aside $20, but it just seems I should not continue.
 I look forward to the dinner buffet, as I have never had a buffet in a gambling city.

 A man works here.
-He looks Native American.
 He wears an oversize green jacket with the sleeves hanging at least three inches over his hand.
 The Peppermill is out of rooms.
 The Rainbow has rooms for $180 per night.

 I get up to pee.
 Is it a good idea to drink coffee after 6:00 pm when I need to go to sleep by 11:00 pm?
 If she knows any better, Wonder Woman certainly isn’t saying.